 Located on the western half of the United States, Colorado has a long, interesting history.
 It’s full of random facts and trivia.
 For example, the capital and most populous city in Colorado is Denver.
 Residents there are known as Denverites, while the people in Colorado are referred to as Coloradans or more accurately Coloradoans.

-Weird and Random Facts about Colorado
+Weird and Random Facts about Centennial State

 One thing you can be sure of is that there are plenty of weird facts to learn about Colorado.
 If you’re visiting and want to learn more about the area, here’s our growing list of random factoids.